 Since Black Panther premiered in February 2018, fans have been clamoring for a sequel.
 In 2022, they’ll finally get their wish.

-Few details have emerged about Black Panther: Wakanda Forever, but it is clear that it’s going to be very different than the first film.
+It is clear that Black Panther: Wakanda Forever is going to be very different than the first film.
 After Chadwick Boseman died of colon cancer at age 43 in August 2020, the filmmakers had to rethink how a sequel would work without his character, T’Challa.

 In December 2020, Disney announced that a new actor would not be hired to fill the role, adding that the new movie would focus on other characters within the world of Wakanda, the fictional African country where T’Challa was king.